slamora/brackets-wiki/Extensions2.md

 # Implementation #

-See below for sample extensions.
+There is a very early prototype implementation in the dangoor/extensions branch.
+See below for sample extensions to get a feel for what I'm talking about.

 ## Non-sandboxed Declarative Style ##